cleanmedia/cloudtools/README.md

 ### Examples

-Show the contents of my backup bucket:
+Show the objects (content) of my backup bucket:
 ```bash
 abu s
 ```

-Compress and encrypt the current local directory, name it dirname and send it to the S3 bucket.
+Compress and encrypt the current local directory, and send it as dirname.7z to the S3 bucket.
 ```bash
 abu b dirname
 ```

-Restore the object dirname.7z from the S3 bucket to the local directory and decrypt it.
+Restore the object dirname.7z from the S3 bucket to the local directory and decrypt/unpack it.
 ```bash
 abu r dirname
 ```